 Have a Business Life and a Family Life

 If you want to encourage your kids to get involved with the company, you’ll need to draw some lines first of all.
 You’ll need to make certain that you have a separate home life together and then a business life together – blurring the two can end in tears!
 This is especially true when you’ve got more than one family member getting involved; even a simple rule of ‘no personal talk’ on the shop floor can iron out any and all potential problems.

 Create a Personable Workplace Atmosphere

 If you want your business to feel like a true family business, you’ll need to curate an atmosphere of positivity.
 You want anyone who works for you to feel like one of the family, even if they’re not your kids or other relatives.
 And when you can share this kind of camaraderie with everyone on the payroll, the work will go over a lot smoother!
 You can still make good use of boundaries in this situation, but you’ll also have a true home away from home.

 And finally, it’s time to write your will concerning your business plans.
 You’ve got to leave your business to someone when you pass, and if you don’t retire before that point or you work together as a family and all have an equal stake, things need to be set out clearly.
 So start by talking to a probate litigation attorney; when you know how to work out the value of your assets, and how best they should be divided up, you can face the future with ease.

 Building a family business is a lifelong venture.
-To ensure you’ve got a good company to pass on, use tips like these to create a strong and stable foundation.
+To ensure you’ve got a good company to pass on, use the advice given by David Shulick and the tips mentioned above to create a strong and stable foundation.